SASE Solution

 The DMZ is a vital section, but it needs to be secure from a perimeter firewall with a port and our traffic flow.
 It also needs good visibility, the ability to detect and attack, and respond appropriately, and quick reaction time—speeds achievable only with secure automation.

-A perfect DMZ: SASE Solution
+A Perfect DMZ: SASE Solution

 These new DMZ designs need to be open.
 It must support API and open standard modeling languages like XML and YANG.
 This will allow you to support various network and security devices, physical, virtual, and hybrid, via secure API.
 Not only does it need to be open, but it also needs to be extensible and repeatable.
 So, we can allow new functionality to be added and removed as the architecture evolves and react to dynamic business objectives.